 Arthur is an ecologist who currently works on large mammal migrations and the effects of large carnivores on their prey.
 He also studies the effects of human disturbance in these systems, and has a strong interest in understanding the causes of conflict between people and wildlife.
 Most of Arthur's current research is in the northern Rockies and the southern Andes.
 In Wyoming, he is studying the effects of wolves, bears, and drought on elk populations, and initiating new research on the major elk migrations of the Greater Yellowstone Ecosystem (GYE).
 In Argentina, he is studying the influence of puma predation on vicuñas, condors, and the surrounding landscape of the San Guillermo Biosphere Reserve.

-Arthur often works with wildlife agencies to design projects that address specific management and conservation issues.
+Arthur often works with wildlife and land management agencies to design projects that address specific conservation challenges.
 Along with wildlife photojournalist Joe Riis, Arthur was awarded the 2013 Camp Monaco Prize for efforts to advance biodiversity conservation in the GYE through linked scientific research and public outreach on the subject of trans-boundary wildlife migrations.